n7down/Forge/README.md

 3. Run `npm install` from given directory
 4. Run `dotnet build`
 5. Run `dotnet run`
+- To run on a development environment run `ASPNETCORE_ENVIRONMENT=Development dotnet watch run`
 6. Website will be running on `localhost:5000`

 ## Running from Docker